 And she loved him.

 After losing Sophia, Carol had thought she had lost it all.
 She had thought her life was no longer worth living.
 But Daryl had proved her wrong.
 He had showed her that yes, it was tragic, but it wasn't the end of her life.

 Daryl had blamed himself for Sophia's death.
-He had spent so much time looking for the little girl, that when she was found dead, he cut himself off.
-She didn't blame him though, and she was sure to tell him that.
+He had spent so much time looking for her little girl, that when she was found dead, he cut himself off.
+He separated himself from the group.
+She didn't blame him, though, and she was sure to tell him that.
 He had tried his best, and she appreciated it.
 It showed how much he cared.

 "The others are almost done packing up," Hershel said, giving her a sad look.

 "I don't want to leave without them," Carol said firmly.

 "You know I don't want to either, Carol, but if something had happened… well, we could be waiting for the Governor to just waltz right in.
 We need to think of the group as a whole."

 She bit her lip, feeling the tears run down her face.
 He was right.
 They shouldn't wait for the Dixon brothers, just in case something did happen.
 They couldn't risk everyone else's lives in fear of leaving Daryl and Merle behind.

 She started packing up their blankets, food, and other items.
 Carol knew there was no coming back.

 Everyone stood by the cars, ready to go.
 Everyone but Carol that is.